amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

 this_article_will_help_you:
   - 'Track industry-standard web analytics in one place'
 exclude_from_sitemap: false
-updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
-updated_at: 1718945018
+updated_at: 1724883484
 source: 'https://help.amplitude.com/hc/en-us/articles/25181928085019-Gain-marketing-insights-with-web-analytics'
 landing: false
 ---
-Amplitude’s Web Analytics space acts as a centralized hub where you can track page engagement and session-based metrics using common KPIs, such as page views, session duration, and bounce rate.
+Amplitude’s Web Analytics feature acts as a centralized hub where you can track page engagement and session-based metrics using common KPIs, such as page views, session duration, and bounce rate.
 Custom settings are available to:

 - **Filter by domain**: Filter metrics by a specific domain to target a specific website for analysis.
 - **Track conversions**: Easily define a conversion funnel, enable detailed tracking, and visualize conversion metrics with data tables and charts.
 - **Uncover deeper insights with nested group-bys**: Add additional detail to your top-level channels or campaigns analytics with nested group-bys.

+Find Web Analytics in Amplitude Analytics's left-hand sidebar.

 This article will help you understand how to use this feature and quickly gain insights into your product’s web analytics in Amplitude.